 Strategic business planning in its most pure form means:

-Strategic planning is the process of documenting and establishing a direction of your small business—by assessing both where you are and where you’re going.
-The strategic plan gives you a place to record your mission, vision, and values, as well as your long-term goals and the action plans you’ll use to reach them.
+The process of documenting and establishing a direction for your small business.
+The strategic plan assesses both where you are and where you’re going.
+It provides a place to record your mission, vision, and values, as well as your long-term goals and action plans.

 From The Hartford – Small Biz Ahead What is Strategic Planning?